A Well-Lived Life 2 - Book 4 - Elyse

 “And if we were to reach a deal, you’d be willing to get a notarized statement to that effect?
 If we make a deal, it’s between you and me.
 Yes, our companies’ names are on the documents, but something like this has to be personal as well.”

 My salad and Dante’s soup arrived, and we ate, talking about the events in Russia and the rest of the Eastern Bloc, and that continued while we ate our main courses.
-It wasn’t until we were drinking coffee after the meal that Dante broached the subject.
-It was exactly what Zeke had predicted - computer-controlled testing equipment, controlled through the serial port.
+It wasn’t until we were drinking coffee after the meal that Dante broached the subject that had generated his invitation.
+It was precisely what Zeke had predicted — computer-controlled testing equipment controlled through the serial port.
 But he was also thinking about designing cards that would fit in ISA slots and have customized input connectors.
 He needed a partner to write the software.

-My dad, Julia, and Elyse were reticent to do any kind of deal with Dante that was based purely on royalties because we’d have absolutely no control over the sales cycle.
+My dad, Julia, and Elyse were reluctant to do any kind of deal with Dante that was based purely on royalties because we’d have absolutely no control over the sales cycle.
 I’d agreed with them, and we’d come up with a combination of a fixed payment plus a royalty schedule.
-One thing that Dave had proposed - that we control the software licenses - was quickly agreed to as well.
-We’d ask for a fixed fee per license, plus ongoing royalties.
+One thing that Dave had proposed — that we control the software licenses — was quickly agreed to internally as well.
+We’d ask for a fixed fee per license plus ongoing royalties.

 “So what do you think?” he asked.